10 Misconceptions About Fuel Economy

 2) Myth: A Smaller Car Gets Better Gas Mileage

 Back in the day, this used to be a true statement before the rise of newer technologies.
 The Mitsubishi Mirage is the most fuel-efficient non-hybrid on the market at 40 miles per gallon.
-The Toyota Prius c hybrid is at the top of the chart with 50 mpg.
+The Toyota Prius C hybrid is at the top of the chart with 50 mpg.

 However, many of the bigger cars are becoming more competitive.
-For example, the 2016 Chevy Malibu Hybrid is rated to get 47 MPG.
+For example, the 2016 Chevy Malibu Hybrid is rated at 47 MPG.
 It has much more room and is safer than a subcompact vehicle.
 Almost half of the vehicles on the EPA’s top 10 list are midsized, wagons, or large cars, and most are hybrids.

 3) Myth: Replacing Your Car’s Air Filter Helps Fuel Economy